LuccaMorosiniGioia/n-challenge/README.md

 # Data Analytics Chatbot with LLMs

 This project provides a natural language interface to retrieve database information.
 It allows users to interact with the database by asking questions in plain language.
+The chatbot is capable of creating complex SQL Queries and Plots to represent the extracted data.
+It will choose the best plot to fit the data if it thinks a plot is needed (It may not create a plot to represent basic data).

 ![chat1](https://i.ibb.co/pQD82qt/chat-1.jpg)
 ![chat2](https://i.ibb.co/zS6Z7n4/chat-2.jpg)